2. The Layout Room

 At around 10 AM on 26 March 2016, the layout room got its concrete floor.

-Framing for the room was under way by the end of April (below left), and by mid-May the framing was finished and the roof was on (below right).
+Framing for the room was under way by the end of April (below left), and by mid-May it was finished and the roof was on (below right).

 After the exterior sheathing went on, I did the wiring.
 But then the house project stalled, and the space sat untouched for over a year.
 Work briefly resumed in October 2017, when I completed the HVAC ductwork (below).

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.